 4. The surrounding area should be cleared of any obstructions that could get in the way while the concrete sets.

-5. Be sure to follow the manufacturer’s instructions for pouring the concrete for manufacturers specs.
+5. Be sure to follow the manufacturer’s instructions for pouring the concrete to the manufacturer’s specs.

 6. Allow enough time for the concrete to dry completely before using the tub. typically, this will take at least 48 hours to walk on and 28 days to cure before a hot tub can be placed on the concrete slab.